 We want to give you the best support we can in a manner that's convenient for you.
 While we will ask how you'd like to be contacted, please know that we will also send emails and call you during the registration period to ensure you're on track.

-If you are interested in requesting information for a disability, please review the information on students with disabilities.
-For more information, contact Marcia Rako at email@example.com
+Students with Disabilities: If you are interested in requesting information for a disability, please review the information on students with disabilities.
+For more information, contact Marcia Rako at email@example.com or 800.632.5460.

 After you've received your program plan, an electronic graduation form will be sent to you.
 In order to graduate, you must fill it out and return it to our office.
 Watch for graduation paperwork deadlines for each semester.